-Melanocytes: An epidermis cell that produce melanin.
+Melanocytes: An epidermis cell that produces melanin.

-Melasma: A light to dark brown, patchy pigmentation on the face, resulting from sun-exposure.
+Melasma: A light to dark brown, patchy pigmentation on the face, resulting from sun exposure.
 Is associated with estrogens and common in pregnant women.

 Moisturizers: Ointments such as petroleum jelly are best unless they’re too thick and cause discomfort.
 Creams may be fine for moderately dry skin or in hot, humid weather.
 Apply them to wet skin, immediately after bathing.
 Lotions are not rich enough and often have a net drying effect on AD skin.